r-craig73/space-age-calculator/readme.md

 ## Known Bugs
 ### While running Karma, a DEPRECIATION error:
-### Chrome 65.0.3325 (Mac OS X 10.13.3) ERROR: 'DEPRECATION: The catchExceptions option is deprecated and will be replaced with stopOnSpecFailure in Jasmine 3.0'
+#### Chrome 65.0.3325 (Mac OS X 10.13.3) ERROR: 'DEPRECATION: The catchExceptions option is deprecated and will be replaced with stopOnSpecFailure in Jasmine 3.0'
+### JavaScript calculations are buggy after dividing a number to an integer.

 ## Technology Used
 * Node Package Manager (organizing webpacks and dependencies)